norswap/autumn/doc/A4-basic-parsers.md

 parameter followed by `ws`.
 The second matches the receiver followed by `ws`.

 Note that these methods capture the value of `ws` at the moment when they are called.
-As such, it is best to define the whitespace as one of the first thing you do in a grammar definition (as indeed we do in [A2]).
+As such, it is best to define the whitespace as one of the first things you do in a grammar definition (as indeed we do in [A2]).

 Also remember that passing a string literal directly to a combinator implicitly calls `word(String)` on it!